 Something I always suggest my students and clients to do before they start writing is to check the journal guidelines.
 Most journals have either strict rules or recommendations on how long a title should be and what they should or shouldn’t contain.
 For example, Nature doesn’t permit any acronyms, punctuation, technical terms or active verbs.

-You want me to walk you through how to choose the perfect title for your paper step by step, you are curious about learning from real examples and get a handy checklist?
+There you have it.
+If you want me to walk you through how to choose the perfect title for your paper step by step, and are curious about learning from real examples, download the free guide:

 “How to write a good title for journal articles” by Martin Vasilev on the JEPS Bulletin